‘The least productive people are usually the ones who are most in favour of holding meetings.’ — Thomas Sowell

 The trick here is to find out what works for you.
 Mr Smaggle starts his day with 30 minutes of leisure reading.
 I tried doing this and it sucked for me.
 I’m very sharp in the morning and ready to slay the day so engaging in a leisure activity just kills that energy for me.
 Mr Smaggle can barely make himself a coffee in the morning so exercise is off the cards.
 His day better spent with a gentle, slow start.
 With your morning routine, it’s all about finding what works for you.

 3. They follow the 80/20 rule

 Did you know that only 20 percent of what you do each day produces 80 percent of your results?
 This applies to almost everything in life.
 So eating well is the 20 percent of my effort that equals 80 percent of my overall results.
 Your closest three friends are the 20 percent of your friendships that give you the 80 percent of your most fulfilling human relationships.
 With work, you might spend 20 percent of your time working on a project that accounts for 80 percent of your success in your role.
 Is this making sense?
 So for me, I focus on spending my time on the things that bring me revenue.
 Blog content, Crochet Coach, client work and freelancing.
 Because that’s what brings in 80 percent of my income.
-My other time is spent on other things like my two podcasts.
-I enjoy doing my podcasts but I devote a very specific amount of time to them as they don’t generate consistent revenue.
-That may change but for the time being, they’re not part of the 20 percent that produces my 80 percent so they’re lower down on my priority list.
+My other time is spent on other things like podcasting, interviews and other projects.
+I enjoy these things but I devote a very specific amount of time to them as they don’t generate consistent revenue.
+That may change but for the time being, they’re not part of the 20 percent that produces my 80 percent so it’s they’re lower down on my priority list.